Wilaak/PicoDI/README.md

 ```
 This achieves the same result, but using strings directly can be less readable.

-### 2. Closure (Factory Function)
+### 2. Callable (Factory Function)

-Provides a custom factory function for creating the service.
-Use a closure to explicitly return the desired value.
+Use a callable (e.g Closure, Arrow Function) to explicitly return the desired value.

 ```php
 LoggerService::class => function() {